wfu-r-resources/wfu-r-resources.github.io/staff.md

 ---
 layout: page
-title: Staff
+title: Contributors
-description: A listing of all the course staff members.
+description: A listing of all contributors.
 ---

-# Course staff
+# Contributors

 {% assign instructors = site.staffers | where: 'role', 'Instructor' %}
 {% for staffer in instructors %}